Hesam-Eskandari/tech-school/csharp/02-intermediate.md

 <a id='internal'></a>
 ### Internal
 - An internal class, field, or method is accessible in all classes of current assembly.
-- it makes sense to use internal instead of public in many cases
+- It makes sense to use internal instead of public in many cases

 <a id='protected-internal'></a>
 ### Protected Internal